North by Northeast

 North by Northeast (or NXNE) is an annual music and arts festival held each June in Toronto, Ontario, Canada.
 The festival's main focus is live music, particularly emerging talent.
-Acts that have had break out appearances at NXNE at small venues early in their careers include: Lizzo (2014, 2017), Daniel Caesar (2016), Run the Jewels (2014), Lumineers (2012), Grimes (2011), Gary Clark Jr. (2007), The Arkells (2007), Feist (2004), Billy Talent (1999) and thousands more.
-In its return post-COVID, the festival embraced its roots as a discovery event, programming exclusively in Toronto's live music venues, presenting over 200 of the world's best emerging acts bands in 20 venues over five nights from June 14 -18, 2022.
-Festival passes were low priced and bands were not charged a fee to apply.
-The 2023 Festival takes place June 13-17.
-Complete festival passes cost $25, all shows are $15 at the door without a pass.
+Acts that have had break out appearances at NXNE at small venues early in their careers include Lizzo, Daniel Caesar, Run the Jewels, The Lumineers, Grimes, Gary Clark Jr., The Arkells, Feist, and Billy Talent.
+In its return post-COVID, the festival embraced its roots as a discovery event, programming exclusively in Toronto's live music venues.

-Previously the festival has also featured an eSports gaming tournament, comedy, a conversations series, a flea market and more.
-In addition to full-time staff, the festival also has about 1,000 volunteers in festival operations.
-NEXT Magazine is the festival's main print and online media partner at nextmag.ca.
-The alternative weekly newspaper Now previously was a major sponsor, and Now co-founder Michael Hollett owns NXNE in partnership with SXSW.
-Hollett sold NOW in 2016 before starting NEXT in 2020.
+Previously, the festival has also featured an eSports gaming tournament, comedy, a conversations series, a flea market and more.

 History

 NXNE began in 1995, patterned on the South by Southwest festival in Austin, Texas.
-It was co-founded by Michael Hollett.
+It was co-founded by Andy McLean, Now magazine editor Michael Hollett, Now executive editor Alice Klein, music programmer Derek Andrews and music promoter Yvonne Matsell.
 The SXSW organization is a minority ownership partner in NXNE.
 At that time it was a three-day festival with about 300 bands, mainly local, unsigned, independent artists.
 Over the years the festival expanded its attendance and began to feature well-known performers.
 The festival events took place in a number of venues, and participants purchased wristbands for entry into the events.
 In 2003, NXNE became the first promoters to produce live music in Toronto's Yonge Dundas Square.
 Gord Downie headlined NXNE's first Yonge Dundas Square show performing from new solo work.
 Downie's band The Tragically Hip played a 'secret show" at NXNE in 1997.
 Massive free concerts at Yonge Dundas Square and on Yonge Street stopped when COVID arrived.
 The festival again makes the club shows its priority post-COVID.

-NXNE Yonge Street performers include: Iggy and the Stooges; St. Vincent, Run the Jewels, Lizzo; Chvrches, Devo.
-Mac DeMarco, Raekwon, The Flaming Lips, Stars, Billy Talent, De la Soul, Hollerado, Gza, Lights, Ludacris, Matthew Good and many more.
+NXNE Yonge Street performers include: Iggy and the Stooges, St. Vincent, Run the Jewels, Lizzo, Chvrches, Devo, Mac DeMarco, Raekwon, The Flaming Lips, Stars, Billy Talent, De la Soul, Hollerado, Gza, Lights, Ludacris, Matthew Good and many more.

 Previous showcasing Festival artists, sometimes in small venues before they were "names" also include: Post Malone, Lumineers, Father John Misty, Daniel Caesar, Arkells, Grimes, Future Islands, Sam Roberts, Schoolboy Q, Sarah Harmer, Vince Staples, Eagles of Death Metal and many more.